 Here at 10 Magazine, we compiled a list of free stuff for foreigners!

 Seoul Global Cultural Tourism Center is a service available for foreigners to experience and understand Korea’s traditional and contemporary culture.
 The center hosts programs such as making your own traditional handicrafts, folk painting, K-Pop dance class, Korean cooking class, English-subtitled Korean movie screenings and so much more!
 The center also provides information to meet your demands in English, Chinese and Japanese.

-Operated by Korea Tourism Organization, this 1330 hotline is available as a public service for local and international travellers.
+Operated by Korea Tourism Organization, this 1330 hotline is available as a public service for local and international travelers.
 You can call this number for any inquiries or complaints related to Korean Tourism.
-Assistance is provided in Korean, English, Japanese, Chinese, Russian, Vietnamese, Thai and Malay.
+Assistance is provided in Korean, English, Japanese, Chinese, Russian, Vietnamese, Thai, and Malay.